top of page

 Depressive Disorders

-Women are twice as likely as men to experience depression, with about 10-12% of women affected in their lifetime (National Institute of Mental Health, 2023).
-Types of depression include Major Depressive Disorder (MDD), Persistent Depressive Disorder (PDD), and Postpartum Depression.
-Premenstrual Dysphoric Disorder (PMDD) and Bipolar Disorder, which often has more depressive episodes in women, are also prevalent.
-Treatment varies depending on the type and severity.
+Women are twice as likely as men to experience depression, with an estimated 10–12% affected in their lifetime (NIMH, 2023).
+Common types of depression in women include Major Depressive Disorder (MDD), Persistent Depressive Disorder (PDD), and Postpartum Depression.
+Other conditions such as Premenstrual Dysphoric Disorder (PMDD) and Bipolar Disorder, which often presents with more depressive episodes in women, are also prevalent.

 Trauma

-Trauma can deeply affect women by disrupting their sense of safety, trust, and self-worth.
-It may lead to anxiety, depression, difficulty forming or maintaining relationships, and physical symptoms like fatigue or tension.
-Many women also experience lingering shame or self-blame, but with support and healing, it’s possible to reclaim strength, confidence, and a renewed sense of peace.
+Trauma can deeply impact women, affecting their sense of safety, trust, and self-worth.
+It often contributes to anxiety, depression, challenges in forming or maintaining relationships, and physical symptoms such as fatigue, tension, or chronic stress.
+Many women may also struggle with shame or self-blame, which can complicate emotional healing.

 Relationship Issues

-Relationships for women are vital sources of support, growth, and connection.
-They can encompass friendships, romantic partnerships, family dynamics, and professional associations.
-Navigating these relationships often involves balancing personal needs, societal expectations, and emotional well-being.
-Healthy communication, mutual respect, and clear boundaries are essential for building and maintaining fulfilling relationship.
+Relationships are essential for women’s emotional wellness, providing support, growth, and connection.
+These can include friendships, romantic partnerships, family dynamics, and professional associations.
+Navigating relationships often requires balancing personal needs, societal expectations, and mental health.

 Treatment